Fetal viability: Limit of viability

 The limit of viability is the gestational age at which a prematurely born fetus/infant has a 50% chance of long-term survival outside its mother's womb.
 With the support of neonatal intensive care units, the limit of viability in the developed world has declined since the 1960s.

 As of the mid-2000s, the limit of viability is considered to be around 24 weeks, although the incidence of major disabilities remains high at this point.
 Neonatologists generally would not provide intensive care at 23 weeks, but would from 26 weeks.

 Different jurisdictions have different policies regarding the resuscitation of extremely premature newborns, that may be based on various factors such as gestational age, weight and medical presentation of the baby, the desires of parents and medical practitioners.
 The high risk of severe disability of very premature babies or of mortality despite medical efforts lead to ethical debates over quality of life and futile medical care, but also about the sanctity of life as viewed in various religious doctrines.

-As of 2022, the world record for the lowest gestational age newborn to survive is held by Curtis Zy-Keith Means, who was born on 5 July 2020 in the United States, at 21 weeks and 1 day gestational age, weighing 420 grams.
+As of 2025, the world record for the lowest gestational age newborn to survive is held by Nash Keen, who was born at 21 weeks on 5 July 2024 in the United States.
+He weighed 285 grams (10 oz) and was 24cm long (9.5 in).
+The record was previously held by Curtis Zy-Keith Means, who was also born on 5 July, 2020, at 21 weeks and 1 day gestational age, weighing 420 grams.

 A preterm birth, also known as premature birth, is defined as babies born alive before 37 weeks of pregnancy are completed.

 There are three types of preterm births: extremely preterm (less than 28 weeks), very preterm (28 to 32 weeks) and moderate to late preterm (32 to 37 weeks).